croct-tech/plug-js/docs/troubleshooting.md

 ## I installed a plugin, but it didn’t work

-Forgetting to import the plugin into the same file where we initialized the SDK is the most common cause for a plugin not work.
-The import is essential for the SDK to discover and load all the plugins you want to use.
-You also need to enable the plugin explicitly.
+First, make sure you imported and enabled the plugin in the same file where you initialized the SDK – the import is essential for the SDK to discover and load all the plugins you want to use.

 The following example shows how to enable the Google Analytics Plugin using the default settings: